6mm ARC: SAAMI, C.I.P. and commercial data

 In addition to the above comments, there is some confusion regarding the 6 mm ARC's performance.
 This is because loading data given in some manuals such as the 11th Edition Hornady Reloading Manual, for example, has two sets of data.

 The first set of data is loaded to the SAAMI maximum average pressure (MAP) of 52,000 psi (358.53 MPa), which is stated to be suitable for gas-operated firearms such as the AR-15 platform and its derivatives.

 The second set of data is loaded to a MAP of 62,000 psi (428.48 MPa), which is stated to be for use with bolt action guns such as the CZ 527.
 The Hornady manual states that this second set of data should not be used in gas-operated firearms.

 Due to the lower MAP, the performance of 6mm ARC ammunition loaded to 10,000 psi lower gas-gun pressures will, on average, be less than firearms loaded to bolt action pressures when using the same barrel length.
 When using shorter barrels, which are common on gas-guns, the difference will be even more pronounced.

 For example, the data in the Hornady 11th Edition Manual for an 18 in (457 mm)-barrelled AR-15 platform firearm was on average 200–300 ft/s (60–90 m/s) less than the data for the 24 in (610 mm)-barrelled CZ 527 bolt action rifle.

 Reloading data publications from and commercially offered ammunition in C.I.P. member states must comply with C.I.P. procedures, rulings and legislation.
 According to the official C.I.P. rulings the 6mm ARC can handle up to 380.00 MPa P_{max} piezo pressure.
 In C.I.P. regulated countries every rifle cartridge combo has to be proofed at 125% of this maximum C.I.P. pressure to certify for sale to consumers.
 This means that 6mm ARC chambered arms in C.I.P. regulated countries are currently (2025) proof tested at 475.00 MPa PE piezo pressure.
 For small arms ammunition for use in "non-NATO Chamber" weapons, NATO has chosen to conform to the procedures as defined by the current C.I.P. legislation.

 Compatibility with the AR-15

 For an ordinary AR-15 rifle chambered for the .223 Remington/5.56mm NATO, a new barrel, magazine and bolt are required to convert to the 6mm ARC.
 The 6mm ARC utilizes the same bolt head size as the 6.5mm Grendel, and 6.5mm Grendel-compatible AR-pattern box magazines have also been used successfully with the 6mm ARC.
 The 6mm ARC therefore can also be a suitable chambering for shorter "mini-action" bolt-action rifles, such as the CZ 527 bolt action rifle.

-Depending on their case material and bullet weight, dimensionally similar 6.5mm Grendel cartridges weigh 14.7 to 17.8 g.
-That is significantly more when compared to 8 to 12 g 5.56mm NATO rounds.